-One definitely needs cash and easy access to it, not only for the daily necessities and activities, but also for emergency purposes.
-Liquidity, after all, is vital for everyone.
-However, if you intend to grow your money, putting it all in the bank for the longest time is not a smart idea.
+One definitely needs cash and easy access to it, not only for the daily necessities and current expenses but also for emergency purposes.
+Liquidity and emergency savings fund, after all, are vital for everyone.
+However, if you intend for income growth, putting it all in the bank as savings account for the longest time is not a smart idea.
 Investment vehicles provide the possibility of a higher rate of returns than banks do in the long run.
 Most commercial banks offer an annual interest of less than 1% for a regular savings account while for investment vehicles, it can range from 2% to 10%, or even higher.
-Growing money means that it be put in an avenue where it can possibly earn sizably in the long term.
+To be financially stable, you have to put money in an avenue where it can possibly earn sizably in the long term.

 2. Plan for Retirement.

-While one is working, he should also be setting aside money for retirement.
-Not all have the opportunity to still have a regular paycheck even after retirement age.
-If we are to think of it, not everyone would also want to continue working past this stage.
+While gainfully employed, you should also be setting aside money for retirement.
 Sustaining one’s needs is easy and doable when one has a steady and regular income, but what happens when this is no longer the case?
-It is difficult to sustain a lifestyle, or a family’s lifestyle, without a regular job.
-This is one of the reasons why it is highly important that as early as possible, you should be investing a portion of your money in preparation for this.
+It is highly important to look after your personal finances soonest possible and become financially stable to support you during the retiring years.
+Set aside a portion of your income for retirement savings.
+Your retirement savings will be the key to a comfortable life in the retirement period.
 Retirement, as they say, is the longest holiday in one’s life.
-If it’s going to be a satisfying time or not will depend on how one well prepares for it.
+If it’s going to be a satisfying time or not will depend on how well you prepare for it.

 3. Reach Financial Goals

-Investing can help an individual reach one’s financial goals.
-An example of this may be buying a property, may it be an affordable house and lot or an expensive condominium.
+Investing can help an individual reach one’s financial goals and become financially stable.
+An example of financial goals is buying a property, may it be an affordable house and lot or an expensive condominium.
 For parents or married couples, it can be their children’s or future children’s college education.
 For young professionals, the objective may be starting a business.
 Different individuals have different plans as they go through life, but at each stage, money would more or less play a huge part.
-Varied assets would help in attaining goals timely.
-A good example would be in buying a house and lot.
-You would be able to secure the needed downpayment sooner if you are able to earn from mixed investments rather than just wait for money to grow in the bank.
-This is also a better scenario than using all your savings in your bank or finance the whole acquisition through a loan.
+Varied assets would help in achieving financial stability timely.
+Your financial situation would depend not only on your monthly expenses and income but also on good financial habits.

 While it is highly recommended to have varied assets, there are a few things that you need to remember before jumping to ventures.